 - 1 Run the Add Printer Wizard and click the Next button when you see the Welcome to the Add Printer Wizard screen. - You are now able to select Local Printer or Network Printer.
-Make sure that you select Network Printer. - 3 You will see the Add Printer Wizard screen. - 4 Select Connect to a printer on the Internet or on your intranet and then enter the following in the URL field: http://printer\ip\address:631/ipp (Where printer\ip\address is the IP address or DNS name of your printer). - 5 When you click Next, Windows® 2000/XP will make a connection with the URL that you specified.
+For Windows® 2000: Make sure that you select Network Printer.
+For Windows® XP: Make sure that you select A Network Printer, or a Printer attached to another computer. - 3 You will see the Add Printer Wizard screen. - 4 For Windows® 2000: Select Connect to a printer on the Internet or on your intranet and then enter the following in the URL field: http://printer\ip\address:631/ipp (Where printer\ip\address is the IP address or DNS name of your printer).